ssteinke/Seaglider_mailer/README.md

 GPS Fix: 27.1234,  35.1234
 Target depth [m]: 500
 Max. depth [m]: 512
-end of dive reason: TARGET_DEPTH_EXCEEDED
+End of dive reason: TARGET_DEPTH_EXCEEDED
 On way to target: Midback at 2719.000, 3531.000 Distance to target [m]: 10086
 Altimeter ping: no ping